iamcsr/cover-letter-template/README.md

 # cover-letter-template
-Open-source cover letter template for all your job seeking needs
+Open-source generic cover letter template for all your job seeking needs.
+Just fill in the blanks and you're sure to secure that million dollar job!

+Written in tex and released under the MIT license.
+See LICENSE.